benbalter/benbalter.github.com/_posts/2012-12-27-introducing-jekyllbot.md

 ---
-title: Introducing JekyllBot
+title: "Introducing JekyllBot""
-excerpt: Automatically generate a JSON content API for Jekyll-based posts and pages.
-Uses Heroku, works with GitHub pages.
+excerpt: "Automatically generate a JSON content API for Jekyll-based posts and pages.
+Uses Heroku, works with GitHub pages."
-author: Benjamin J. Balter
+author: "Benjamin J. Balter"
 layout: post
 comments: true
+categories:
-categories: Technology
+  - Technology
 tags:
   - Jekyll
   - Bot
   - JSON
   - API
   - Open Source
   - GitHub
   - GitHub Pages
   - Heroku
 published: true
 ---

 After [making the move to Jekyll](http://ben.balter.com/2012/10/01/welcome-to-the-post-cms-world/), one thing I lost was the ability to generate machine-readable representations of content.
 That may sound trivial, but it's actually not considering [the RESTful direction we're heading](http://ben.balter.com/2012/12/15/why-wordpress-next-version-should-just-give-it-a-rest-already/), and is crucial if you want to manipulate content on the front-end (e.g., [Backbone](http://backbonejs.org/) ).
 The idea being, for any post or page, if you simply replace the final `/` with `.json`, you should get an API.